EpocDotFr/pyopml/docs/usage.rst

         categories=['/Intelligence/USA', 'intelligence']
     )

-* :func:`opml.OpmlDocument.add_outline`, a low-level method used by all the aforementioned ones, which can add any outline:
+* :meth:`opml.OpmlDocument.add_outline`, a low-level method used by all the aforementioned ones, which can add any outline:

 .. code-block:: python